 • The projects require low-cost, easy-to-find materials, so participants can take part at home.
 These are likely to include basic arts and crafts materials (paper, paint, glue, child-friendly scissors, sticky tape, etc).
 Animate Arts are also big fans of cardboard and paper, so it may be worth raiding your recycling.

-The few projects are now live and be found here: https://artbuilders.co.uk/resources/
+The projects are now live and be found here: https://artbuilders.co.uk/resources/

-From now on, a new video will be released every Thursday until the end of term, on the same website.
-The videos will not disappear once the new ones are released, they will be available on the website for the foreseeable future.
+The toolkits will not disappear once the new ones are released, they will be available on the website for the foreseeable future.

 What are you waiting for?